uhub/awesome-chatgpt/README.md

 * [xcatliu/chatgpt-next](https://github.com/xcatliu/chatgpt-next) - 微信风格的 ChatGPT，使用 Next.js 构建，私有化部署的最佳选择！
 * [beikeshop/beikeshop](https://github.com/beikeshop/beikeshop) - 🔥🔥🔥 Free open source and easy-to-use laravel eCommerce platform, Base on the Laravel .
 It supports multiple languages and currencies, integrates ChatGPT OpenAI.
 The platform features customizable visual design and a rich plugins on marketplace.
 * [missuo/OpenAI-Checker](https://github.com/missuo/OpenAI-Checker) - Used to check if your IP can access OpenAI services.
+* [EmbeddedLLM/JamAIBase](https://github.com/EmbeddedLLM/JamAIBase) - The collaborative spreadsheet for AI.
+Chain cells into powerful pipelines, experiment with prompts and models, and evaluate LLM responses in real-time.
+Work together seamlessly to build and iterate on AI applications.
 * [jianjianai/NewBingGoGo-Web](https://github.com/jianjianai/NewBingGoGo-Web) - 一个基于微软OpenAI ChatGPT GPT4的New Bing接口的Web服务。 提供了好看的对话页面。 实现了微软New Bing的大多数功能，还添加了一些自己的特色功能。 开源免费。
+* [dabit3/semantic-search-nextjs-pinecone-langchain-chatgpt](https://github.com/dabit3/semantic-search-nextjs-pinecone-langchain-chatgpt) - Embeds text files into vectors, stores them on Pinecone, and enables semantic search using GPT3 and Langchain in a Next.js UI
 * [octimot/StoryToolkitAI](https://github.com/octimot/StoryToolkitAI) - An editing tool that uses AI to transcribe, understand content and search for anything in your footage,  integrated with ChatGPT and other AI models
-* [dabit3/semantic-search-nextjs-pinecone-langchain-chatgpt](https://github.com/dabit3/semantic-search-nextjs-pinecone-langchain-chatgpt) - Embeds text files into vectors, stores them on Pinecone, and enables semantic search using GPT3 and Langchain in a Next.js UI
 * [talkingwallace/ChatGPT-Paper-Reader](https://github.com/talkingwallace/ChatGPT-Paper-Reader) - This repo offers a simple interface that helps you to read&summerize research papers in pdf format.
 You can ask some questions after reading.
 This interface is developed based on openai API and using GPT-3.5-turbo model.
 * [transitive-bullshit/chatgpt-twitter-bot](https://github.com/transitive-bullshit/chatgpt-twitter-bot) - Twitter bot powered by OpenAI's ChatGPT API.
 It's aliveeeee 🤖
 * [txsun1997/MOSS](https://github.com/txsun1997/MOSS) - MOSS is a conversational language model like ChatGPT.